 Scientific title

-The effectiveness of early functional occupation-based retraining therapy in a medical / surgical intensive care unit: a single-site feasibility trial (EFFORT-ICU).
+The effectiveness of early functional occupation-based therapy in a medical / surgical intensive care unit: a single-site feasibility trial (EFFORT-ICU).

 Secondary ID [1] 294199 0